Nonsmooth Nonparametric Regression via Fractional Laplacian Eigenmaps: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we empirically demonstrate the performance of the PCR-FLE algorithm in Section \ref{modelandalg} for learning nonsmooth regression functions.
-All experiments are done in Python and the codes can be found in the following link:

-In our experiments, we stick to considering those functions that are of practical importance as introduced in Section \ref{sec:frationalsobolev}.
+Particularly, in our experiments, we stick to considering those functions that are of practical importance as introduced in Section \ref{sec:frationalsobolev}.
 For simplicity, we set the design distribution $G$ as the uniform distribution and examine the piecewise polynomial (including piecewise constant/the blocks) functions as the true regression function.
 For the construction of graph Laplacian, we pick a truncated Gaussian kernel.
 Unless otherwise stated, all tuning parameters are set as the optimal values according to grid search and each experiment is averaged over 200 repetitions.

-We now consider the mean squared error of the PCR-FLE estimation on the nonsmooth functions: the piecewise constant function and the piecewise polynomial function ($f_2(x)$ and $f_{3}(x)$ respectively in Figure \ref{fig:foobar}).
+\textbf{Estimation.} We now consider the mean squared error of the PCR-FLE estimation on the nonsmooth functions: the piecewise constant function and the piecewise polynomial function ($f_2(x)$ and $f_{3}(x)$ respectively in Figure \ref{fig:foobar}).
 Due to relatively rapid rate of convergence, the sample size $n$ is set to vary from 500 to 1000.
-In Figure \ref{2}, we present the fitted regression function by PCR-FLE, visually.

 In Figure \ref{3} ($\log$-$\log$ scale), we show the in-sample mean squared errors of both estimators as a function of the sample size $n$.
 We see that both estimators have mean squared error converging to 0 roughly at our theoretical rate in Theorem \ref{mainthm} while this provides a high probability upper bound.
+In Figure \ref{2} and Figure \ref{2a} (in Section~\ref{sec:addexp}), we present the fitted regression function by PCR-FLE, visually.